 S (start of frame) field

 The S field indicates a “start of frame”.
 The start of frame is context and packet type specific.
-The S field has no meaning with RoE control packets and may be overloaded with other functionaly in future specifications.
+The S field has no meaning with RoE control packets and may be overloaded with other functionality in future specifications.

 In a case of RoE data packets or other future defined RoE packets the S field indicates the start of frame of the upper layer payload it is carrying.
 For example, in a case of 3GPP Release-12 Long Term Evolution (LTE) radio sample payload, the S field indicates the start of 10ms radio frame.
 The first RoE data packet payload bit is time aligned with the start of frame of the upper layer payload it is carrying.